npt-dev/JS-Log-Terminal/README.md

 --- | --- | ---
 0 | 30 | 25

-// With customize color | Can show msg or table
+// [logCustomize] File: With customize color | Can show msg or table

+E.g:

 logBlock('hello', {
   color: '127',